RadiantByte/LeviLaunchroid/README.md

 - **LeviMC Organization** – For maintaining the LeviLauncher project and providing infrastructure support
 - **Android Community** – For excellent documentation, libraries, and tools that made this launcher possible
-- **UnpairedCore Library** – For Game load Suport in latest version
+- **UnpairedCore Library** – For providing essential utilities and components used in LeviLauncher.
+See [Kitsuri Studios - UnpairCore](https://github.com/Kitsuri-Studios/unpaircore)
 - **Open Source Community** – For all the libraries, frameworks, and tools that power this project
 - **Contributors** – A heartfelt thank you to all [contributors](https://github.com/LiteLDev/LeviLaunchroid/graphs/contributors) who have continuously improved and maintained LeviLauncher through their time and expertise